abhaytiwaricode/abhaytiwaricode/README.md

-### About Me:

 👋 Hello!
 I'm Abhay Tiwari, a BCA 3rd-year, 5th-semester student, 🎓 with a strong passion for Software Development, particularly in the MERN Stack Development.
 I'm currently on a mission to become a proficient MERN Stack Developer, eager to learn, grow, and contribute meaningfully to the tech industry.

-🌟 I have a solid foundation in HTML, CSS, and JavaScript, and I excel in utilizing libraries and frameworks like React.js for front-end development, crafting responsive and user-friendly interfaces.
+🌟 I have a solid foundation in HTML, CSS, and JavaScript, TypeScript, and I excel in utilizing libraries and frameworks like React.js, Next.js for front-end development, crafting responsive and user-friendly interfaces.

 🌐 On the back-end, I'm proficient in Node.js and Express.js, building robust server-side applications.
 I also have hands-on experience with databases like MongoDB and MySQL for data storage and retrieval.